A Holistic Survey of Wireless Multipath Video Streaming: Concluding Remarks

 Section~\ref{sec: Analysis and Comparison of Candidate Methods and Techniques} and Table~\ref{compression} show some related methods used in the surveyed works and the key performance indicators to evaluate the approaches.
 One observation is that while calculating video quality metrics is very useful to understand the performance of each approach, {many} of the works only consider network QoS metrics without assessing video performance in terms of QoE as the key performance indicators from an end-user perspective.

-The path ahead towards the broad realization of wireless multipath of video streaming solutions is not without issues.
+The road ahead towards the broad realization of video streaming over {multipath wireless} solutions is not without issues.
 In Section~\ref{sec: Open Research Issues}, we overview a series of open challenges and point to some research opportunities.